 He nodded then he closed the file.
 “Well I will do some research, but this is not really rare stuff, in fact except for how pristine the pieces are there is nothing really remarkable about them.
 There is some value to them, but any good thief would be disappointed in the price he got for them,” he said, handing the file back to me.
 “The frame and glass were not left behind.
 The burglars took everything together?”

 That was not something I had really considered.
 I looked at the main list of things stolen.
 Most of the items could be easily stashed in a large duffle bag, but this framed thing was not easily moved; it was bulky and fragile.
 A new question and no answers yet.
-I looked over at my friend who had his headset on, and I bid a silent goodbye to Danny.
+I looked over at my friend who had his headset on, and I bid a silent goodbye to Daniel.

 And lastly, where were the items now?